 1. Share the plugins directory across the ElectricFlow servers, agents, and web servers if you have not done so already.
-For more information, see Universal Access to the Plugins Directory.
+For more information, see Universal Access to the Plugins Directory on page 5-10.

-Configure all the ElectricFlow servers for clustered mode operation, giving them a unique identifier that points to the load balancer, the location of the ZooKeeper servers, and optionally also the Exhibitor servers if you are using Exhibitor.
+2. Configure all the ElectricFlow servers for clustered mode operation, giving them a unique identifier that points to the load balancer, the location of the ZooKeeper servers, and optionally also the Exhibitor servers if you are using Exhibitor.